NLeSC/python-template/README.md

 You can choose from various user profiles, each offering a range of features to suit your needs.

 ## User profiles

-- **Minimum**
-  As the name suggests, this profile provides the bare essentials to get started with a Python package.This is a good place to start if this is your first time writing research software.
-You can always add more features later.
-- **Recommended**
+The template profiles for a Python package offer varying levels of customization to cater to different user needs.
+Below are the profiles the template offers.

+### Minimum

+This profile offers the essential features to begin developing a Python package, making it ideal for first-time research software developers.
+Additional features can be added as needed.

+### Recommended

-  Building on the Minimum profile, this option includes a carefully selected set of features that we believe users will find useful.
-However, all features can be customized by the user.
+This option provides a pre-selected set of features for research software, which users can fully customize.

-- **Let me choose**
+### Let me choose

-  This fully customizable profile allows you to select from a list of features to include in your package according to your preferences.
+This fully customizable profile enables you to selectively include or exclude features in your Python package.

 ## Features